Quality Control Report

 In order to find the Quality Control (QC) Report of an analysis in VarSome Clinical you can go either:

-1. to the Samples page and select from the burger menu of the analysis you wish the "View QC Report" or
+• to the Analyses page and select from the three horizontal lines next to the analysis name you wish the "View QC Report" or

-2. in the Variant Table page you can click on the "Analysis actions" button and select the same option.
+• in the Variant Table page you can click on the "Analysis actions" button and select the same option

 A QC report includes all of the categories presented below: